acroucher/zofu/README.md

 meson build --prefix=/home/bob/ --libdir=lib
 ```

-would install Zofu to `/home/bob/lib`.
+would configure Zofu to install into the `/home/bob/lib` directory.

 Zofu will be built with MPI support (including the `zofu_mpi` module) if Meson detects that MPI is installed on your machine.
 There is no need to use a wrapper compiler (e.g. mpif90) to build it.